 5. Can Evil Necessities ride their own bikes?--- We do not allow women to ride with our club.
 Our wives/girlfriends ride on the back of our bikes.

-6. What kind of bikes do you allow?--- We ride Harleys.
-If you have some other cruiser style bike and want to hang around our club, we may allow that.
-However, you must ride a Harley (883 or larger) before you will be considered for membership into our club.
+6. What kind of bikes do you allow?--- Most of us ride Harleys.
+We do allow other cruiser style bikes, but would prefer guys ride Harleys or other American made bikes.
 We do ride a lot, and expect members to have bikes that run and are regularly maintained.

 7. Are you guys like the 1% clubs?--- We are not a 1% club and are not pretending to be one.
 Those clubs are full-time clubs.
 We are not.
 We all work and have other commitments that come before club-life.
 We are serious about riding and having fun, but our club is not and will never be like the 1% clubs or their support clubs.
 Anyone looking for that type of club should not consider our club.